ethereum-attestation-service/eas-docs-site/docs/welcome.md

 - **permissionless**, meaning you do not need permission from a centralized entity, person, or group to use EAS.

 ### 🧱 EAS does not presuppose anything
-EAS is a primitive base layer.
-It does not presuppose anything such as how it will be used or the correct schema structure for a use case.
+EAS is a primitive base layer that does not make assumptions about how it will be used or the appropriate schema structure for a particular use case.
 It is designed to be a foundation that can be used to build more specific and complex systems on top of it and can be tailored to fit the needs of different users.
-This primitive layer will enable the freedom to create and reinforce the **right schemas** and attestations for the **right use cases** for the **right users** over time.
+This primitive layer will enable the freedom to create and reinforce the right schemas and attestations for the right use cases for the right users over time.

 ### 🚄 Elegantly simple smart contracts
-EAS runs on two elegant and simple smart contracts.
-One for [**registering attestation Schemas**](docs/technical--docs/contracts), and another to [**attest with them**](docs/technical--docs/contracts).
-Schemas can be registered for any use case and attestations can be done on-chain or off-chain.

-In addition, we provide a resolver contract for advanced use cases, such as on-chain verification of attestation data, and also attaching payments to attestations (which makes a new suite of powerful web3 applications possible).
+EAS runs on two simple smart contracts: one for [**registering attestation Schemas**](docs/technical--docs/contracts) and another for [**attesting with them**](docs/technical--docs/contracts).
+Schemas can be registered for any use case, and attestations can be made on-chain or off-chain.
+We also offer a resolver contract for advanced use cases, such as on-chain verification of attestation data and attaching payments to attestations.

 ## 💡What you can build with EAS.
 EAS allows for a wide range of possibilities for entrepreneurs and developers to build applications that make use of attestations.
-Some examples of things that can be built with EAS include:

-1. **Identity verification systems** that use attestations to prove the authenticity of a person's identity, credentials, or other information.
-This could be used for things like online voting systems, access control systems, or even building a decentralized version of a traditional identity verification system like a passport.
-2. **Reputation systems** that use attestations to verify the reputation or trustworthiness of individuals, organizations, or businesses.
-This could be used for things like peer-to-peer lending platforms, online marketplaces, or even a decentralized version of a traditional credit scoring system.
-3. **Certification systems** that use attestations to verify the authenticity of a person's skills, qualifications, or experience.
-This could be used for things like online education platforms, job application systems, or even a decentralized version of a traditional certification system like a college degree.
-4. **Supply chain tracking systems** that use attestations to verify the authenticity of information about the origin, history, or quality of goods.
-This could be used for things like tracking the provenance of luxury goods, ensuring the safety of food products, or even building a decentralized version of a traditional supply chain tracking system.

-These are just a few examples of the many things that can be built with EAS.
-Ultimately, the possibilities are limited only by the imagination of entrepreneurs and developers who want to build applications that make use of attestations.
+Some examples of what can be built with EAS include identity verification systems, supply chain solutions, and credentialing systems, and more.
+We're excited to see what you'll build with EAS and how you'll use attestations to create a more trustful and transparent world.

 Check out this [**ever-growing list of use cases**](/docs/category/use-cases) that can be built with EAS.